 Framework for 21st Century School Nursing Practice™

-Used with permission from National Association of School Nurses
+Used with permission from the National Association of School Nurses

 School Health Advisor

 Since 1985, school administrative units have been required to appoint a school health advisor who plays an important role in the school district’s health program.
 The school health advisor functions as part of a health team addressing health issues of the student population in the school district.
-Working collaboratively with school administration, school health advisory councils and school nurses, school health advisors can have an influential role in implementing effective health programs that reach all children in the district.
+Working collaboratively with school administration, school health advisory councils, and school nurses, school health advisors can have an influential role in implementing effective health programs that reach all children in the district.
 Although the school nurse is generally the primary provider of health services within a school, the school health advisor plays a critical role in guiding the policies and practices of health services provided at school.
+A sample contract is available if needed.

 School Nurse Consultant